xnandersson/docker-dc/README.md

  * Build the image: (sudo docker -t xnandersson/dc:utopic .)
  * Run it: (sudo docker run -d -P --hostname=dc --name=dc xnandersson/dc:utopic)

+Quirks:
+ * The script dc.sh is a hack.
+Perhaps even ugly.
+The hack is needed because each time you start a new container it will get an arbitrary ip address, so dc.sh updates Samba's dns to reflect this new reality.